A Crow Looked at Me: Music and lyrics

 The lyrics are written in diary form and detail actual events and dates.
 Each song explores a specific period during his grieving process, and according to Elverum, are "anchored to a very specific moment".
 Thomas Britt of PopMatters highlighted this element, writing that the approach made real the impact of death on continuing, everyday life.
-The songs, with the exception of the closer "Crow"—which is addressed to the couple's daughter, whose role in the album's story is almost that of a second protagonist—refer to Castrée, although she is never directly named.
+With the exception of the final track, "Crow"—which is addressed to the couple's daughter, whose role in the album's story is almost that of a second protagonist— the songs refer to Castrée, although she is never directly named.
 Elverum said that he does not view the album as a tribute to Castrée, or about her.
 He believes that he would be unable to create a sufficient tribute for Castrée.
 At times Elverum uses dark humor.
-According to The New Yorker's Peter Baker, the album's lyrics combine "emotional intimacy and tonal frankness to a degree rarely heard in contemporary music".
-The Guardian's Brigid Delaney wrote that the album is more comparable to "a traditional lament" than popular pieces of music about death such as Nick Cave and The Bad Seeds' Skeleton Tree.
+According to The New Yorker's Peter Baker, the lyrics combine "emotional intimacy and tonal frankness to a degree rarely heard in contemporary music".
+The Guardian's Brigid Delaney wrote that the album is more comparable to "a traditional lament" than popular pieces of music about death such as Nick Cave and the Bad Seeds' Skeleton Tree.
 The New York Times's Jon Caramanica wrote that "songwriting seems almost too precise a term" because "the line is blurred between singing, speaking and raw emotional data dump".